The age limit has been imposed! Antonio Rüdiger appears to have caved in during contract negotiations with Real Madrid | Goal.com UK

-Accordingly, the German international has accepted Real Madrid's offer of a contract extension and will wear the white shirt for another season.
+Accordingly, the German international has accepted the Royal Club's contract extension and will wear the white shirt for another season.
 However, to secure his future at the club, the uncompromising centre-back had to drop his original demands.

 Translated by

 The age limit has been enforced!
-Antonio Rüdiger appears to have relented during contract negotiations with Real Madrid
+Antonio Rüdiger appears to have caved in during contract talks with Real Madrid

-Rüdiger had hoped for a new deal covering two additional seasons, but he eventually accepted that, once a player reaches a certain age, the club's rules apply to every professional without exception.
+Rüdiger had hoped for a new contract covering two additional seasons, but he eventually accepted that, once a player reaches a certain age, the club's rules apply without exception.

 For years, the club's ironclad policy has been to extend the contracts of players over thirty by only one year at a time.